quintel/documentation/general/documentation.md

 ### Calculation

 The ETM calculates the energy consumption and associated parameters such as costs and CO<sub>2</sub> in a bottom up fashion starting from what is called 'useful demand', via 'final demand' to 'primary demand'.
-[ Useful demand](useful demand "wikilink") is the demand for heat for heating houses, or for transportation, for example.
+[Useful demand](useful_demand.md) is the demand for heat for heating houses, or for transportation, for example.
 **Final demand** is the consumption of energy carriers in order to meet useful demand, e.g. gas for heating houses or gasoline for transportation.
 **Primary demand** is the consumption of primary energy carriers, some of which may be converted to other carriers, e.g. coal converted into cokes or mineral oil into oil fractions like gasoline.
  The ETM uses the following approach to calculate how useful demand determines demand for primary energy carriers:

--   The energy system is approached as an ‘energy flow’ or Sankey diagram based on a network of interconnected ‘energy convertors’ with [links](Links "wikilink") between them.
+-   The energy system is approached as an ‘energy flow’ or Sankey diagram based on a network of interconnected ‘energy convertors’ with links (or edges) between them.
     -   Energy converters convert energy carriers into other energy and losses, examples are gas heaters, electric cars, nuclear power plants, power lines etc. All converters have [attributes](Converter_attributes "wikilink") assigned.
     -   The network of converters is called a ‘graph’.
 A partial schematic version is shown below (to be read from left to right).
     -   The ETM uses two graphs, a static one for the present and a dynamic one for the future situation; the latter can be influenced using the sliders in the interface.